dnsimple/dnsimple-support/content/articles/changing-user-email.markdown

 <div class="section-steps" markdown="1">
 ##### To change the user email

-1. Log into your DNSimple account.
+1. Log into DNSimple with your user credentials.
 1. Go to your [user page](https://dnsimple.com/user) by selecting the <label>Settings</label> link under your user menu.

     ![Settings menu](/files/access-user-settings.jpg)